 One word of caution: When you’re shopping for pork shoulder, be aware that it goes by a couple of other names as well.
-Pork butt and Boston butt are common labels.
-This can be misleading since the meat actually comes from the shoulder of the hog, but if you see pork butt or Boston butt on sale, know that they’re the same thing.
+“Picnic shoulder” and “picnic ham” are common labels.
+If you see either of these items on sale, know that they’re the same thing as pork shoulder.

 The Lowdown on Temperature

 Pork needs to cook to an internal temperature of at least 145 degrees Fahrenheit in order to be safely consumed.
-While that temperature is adequate for lean cuts like tenderloin and chops, pork butt will actually need more time in the smoker.
+While that temperature is adequate for lean cuts like tenderloin and chops, pork shoulder and pork butt will actually need more time in the smoker.

 If you’re planning to slice the pork shoulder, an internal temperature of 185 degrees Fahrenheit is acceptable.
 For pork that’s tender enough to fall apart when you shred it with a fork, you’ll need to wait a bit longer.
 Shoot for an internal temperature of 200 to 205 degrees when making smoked pulled pork.